Q: Can I bring my partner/family/pets to the residency?

 Q: What kind of facilities do you have?

 A: We do not have any dedicated workshops beyond the studios.
-We do have some rudimentary power tools that are available to be shared among the artists in residence, however we always suggest that artists plan to bring whatever tools or equipment they may need in order to make their work.
+We do have some rudimentary power tools that are available and shared among the artists in residence, however we always suggest that artists plan to bring whatever tools or equipment they may need in order to make their work.
 The studios are a generous 500 sq ft. with high ceilings, natural light, basic furniture and plywood backed walls.
-With a bit of elbow grease they can be outfitted to accomodate most working methods.
+With a bit of elbow grease they can be outfitted to accommodate most working methods.